synapsecns/sanguine/docs/bridge/docs/03-RFQ/10-Quoting/Quoter API/index.md

 :::info

-This guide is intended for builders who are integrating a quoter or frontend with the Synapse RFQ system.
+This guide is intended for builders who are integrating a quoter or frontend with the Synapse Intent Network (SIN) system.

 If you are interested in running a relayer, please also see [Relaying] and [Canonical Relayer](/docs/RFQ/CanonicalRelayer/) .